HumanCompatibleAI/ranking-challenge/README.md

 - Classifiers and offline workers will be executed in a sandbox and prevented from making outgoing network connections.
 - Classifier outputs will be validated.
+- Direct identifiers of study participants will be hashed wherever practical.
 - You will not personally have access to any user-level data about the participants in your study arm.
 Only aggregate data will be made available during the study.
 De-identified data may be made available after the study period, if it can be sufficiently de-identified.
 - Our team will audit your code.